Contact Ussite maplink to home page

 Learning on an electric guitar

 In general, an electric guitar tends to be easier on the fingers than an acoustic guitar.
-This is because the neck is slightly narrower, the strings are a lighter gauge, and the strings are positioned closer to the fingerboard.
-This is not to say that electric guitars are any worse or better than acoustic guitars, only different.
+Why?
+Because the neck is slightly narrower, the strings are a lighter gauge, and the strings may be closer to the fingerboard.
+Electric guitars are not worse or better than acoustic guitars, only different.

 Do they come in different sizes?

-Choose a guitar that feels comfortable for you Electric guitars are available in more shapes than you can keep track of, but they mostly come in a "regular" size.
+Electric guitars are available in more shapes than you can keep track of, but they mostly come in a "regular" size.
 The length of the neck may vary from guitar to guitar, but by only an inch to a few inches.
-Most important, the guitar has to feel comfortable for YOU, and that depends on YOUR body size.
-When trying out an electric guitar, you should be able to reach the tuning machines with your elbow slightly bent, while your other hand is over the pickups.
-If you're stretching to reach, that won't make for smooth playing and the guitar is not right for you.
+Most importantly, the guitar has to feel comfortable for YOU, and that depends on YOUR body size.
+When trying out an electric guitar, you should be able to reach the tuning machines with your elbow slightly bent while your other hand is over the pickups.
+Stretching to reach won't make for smooth playing, and the guitar is not suitable for you.

-Some electric guitar bodies are made from solid pieces of hardwood that are quite heavy, as much as two or three times other models.
-Again, the simple rule is, compare models in your price range and find one that you can handle.
+Some electric guitar bodies are made from solid pieces of hardwood that are quite heavy -- two or three times other models.
+Again, the rule is comparing models in your price range and finding one you can handle.
 If your guitar is comfortable and fun to play, you are more likely to keep making music.

 With so many different models, where do I begin?

-When you're starting out, you don't have the same concerns as a musician who's been playing for years.
-The main question to ask yourself is, "How much money do I want to spend?"
-We have a good selection of top brand electric guitars in all price ranges.
-The entry-level or "beginner" guitars offer great playability and excellent sound at a price that's easy to swallow for the first-time buyer or parent.
-These guitars look awesome (choose your favorite color!), they'll withstand the rigors of everyday practice, and they're relatively lightweight (between 6 and 9 pounds).
+Entry-level or "beginner" guitars offer great playability and excellent sound at a price that's easy to swallow for first-time buyers.
+These guitars look awesome (choose your favourite colour), will withstand the rigours of everyday practice, and are relatively lightweight (between 6 and 9 pounds).
 You can't go wrong!

-If you're buying a guitar that you hope to use later on, when you're in a band or performing, then you'll want to consider features such as body style, pickups, bridge system, neck joint, and woods.
-As a complete beginner, you won't notice the difference between one type of pickup and another, or the tonal variances between maple and ash.
-That's O.K.
-Even if your first guitar is just for practice at home, hang around, because learning about the different features will guide you to a more informed purchase.
+If you're buying a guitar you hope to use later on when performing or in a band, consider features such as body style, pickups, bridge system, neck joint, and woods.
+As a beginner, you won't notice the difference between one type of pickup and another or the tonal variances between maple and ash.
+That's okay.
+Even if your first guitar is for practice at home, hang around because learning about the different features will guide you to a more informed purchase.

 next